What is a DNS Zone?

 DNS Zones and Next-Generation DNS Services

 Traditional DNS infrastructure has its limitations.
 Once upon a time, an IP address pointed to a single server.
 Now, one IP address can hide a pool of load balanced network resources, deployed on different data centers across the globe.
-To serve these resources efficiently to users, ensure high performance and allow quick propagation of changes, you should consider a next generation DNS provide like NS1.
+To serve these resources efficiently to users, ensure high performance and allow quick propagation of changes, you should consider a next-generation DNS provider like NS1.